navtech-io/Simpleflow/docs/simpleflow-script-reference.md

 ```
 `set` statement can be used to modify the value of variable that has been declared using let statement. `partial` keyword can be used to modify certain properties of an object.

-Change values of properrties of an object:
+Update properties of an object:
 ```csharp
 partial set arg = { RegistrationDate: currentDate, IsActive: true }
 ```